 As in my earlier reviews, I’ll focus on different aspects of the platforms, and provide information and commentary on each.

-Not much has changed here, since all three platforms rely on the same underlying WebRTC technology.
-All three vendors recommend attendees use Chrome on a laptop/PC, not a mobile device, though Wonder has a “light mobile version“.
+Not much has changed here, since Gatherly, Rally, and Wonder rely on the same underlying WebRTC technology.
+All three vendors recommend attendees use Chrome on a laptop/PC, not a mobile device.
 The platforms all work to some extent in Firefox, but Safari is not recommended.

-One tip is to access these platforms in an incognito/private window.
+One tip is to access Gatherly, Rally, and Wonder in an incognito/private window.
 This minimizes conflicts with any installed browser extensions/add-ons.

 In addition, using these platforms on corporate LANs may require asking a sysadmin to allow the platform streams through a corporate firewall.
 Test before your event!